Organochlorine chemistry: Natural occurrence

 Many organochlorine compounds have been isolated from natural sources ranging from bacteria to humans (e.g 3-chlorotyrosine).
 Chlorinated organic compounds are found in nearly every class of biomolecules and natural products including alkaloids, terpenes, amino acids, flavonoids, steroids, and fatty acids.
 Dioxins, which are of particular concern to human and environmental health, are produced in the high temperature environment of forest fires and have been found in the preserved ashes of lightning-ignited fires that predate synthetic dioxins.
-In addition, a variety of simple chlorinated hydrocarbons including dichloromethane, chloroform, and carbon tetrachloride have been isolated from marine algae.
+In addition, a variety of simple chlorinated hydrocarbons including dichloromethane, chloroform, and carbon tetrachloride have been isolated from macroalgae.
 A majority of the chloromethane in the environment is produced naturally by microbial communities, forest fires, and volcanoes.

 The natural organochloride epibatidine, an alkaloid isolated from tree frogs, has potent analgesic effects and has stimulated research into new pain medication.
 However, because of its unacceptable therapeutic index, it is no longer a subject of research for potential therapeutic uses.
 The frogs obtain epibatidine through their diet which is then sequestered into their skin.
 Likely dietary sources are beetles, ants, mites, and flies.